MMMZZZZ/Syfoh/README.md

 set Envelope-Amplitude for device 0 and program 0x20 and step 1 to 1750
 ```

-* Broadcasting/wildcards not only work for the device but for all targets.
+* Broadcasting/wildcards not only work for the device but for all targets, too.
 You can broadcast by explicitly writing the broadcast value `127` or `0x7f` or by using the keyword `all`.
 Not all commands support broadcasting because it doesn't always make sense.

 ```
 Command:       set ontime for mode simple and coil all to 42